4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 *   **🔒 Data Anonymization:** Protects your privacy by replacing personal data with mock information before sending it to the LLM provider, ensuring your sensitive information remains secure.
     *   *Note: Auto resume parsing and applying of Non-Easy Apply vacancies don't use anonymization.
 Additionally, country, city, and birth date are not anonymized to maintain the quality of LLM responses.*
 *   **🎯 Improved Intelligent Resume Generation:** Uses AI to tailor every generated resume to the current vacancy for maximum match, adapting skills, experience, projects and achivements to the job description.
-*   **🎭 Playwright Integration:** Now uses Playwright instead of Selenium for faster, more reliable and secure browser automation with better performance and modern web standards support.
+*   **🎭 Patchright Integration:** Now uses [Patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) (a patched build of Playwright) instead of Selenium/Playwright for faster, more reliable and undetectable browser automation.
+Patchright patches Chromium's automation detection signals to bypass Cloudflare and other bot-detection systems.
 *   **🖥️ Headless Mode:** Run the bot in headless mode if you want to use the bot in server environment or while working with your computer.
 This allows the bot to operate without a visible browser window while maintaining full functionality.
 *   **⏸️ Pause/Resume Control:** Pause the bot at any time by pressing `Ctrl+X` and continue when ready, giving you full control over execution without stopping the entire process.
 *   **📊 Skill Statistics:** Analyzes job descriptions to identify the most in-demand skills, helping you tailor your resume effectively.